Top 10 Smelliest Dog Breeds to Own

 Saint Bernards

 This dog is best known for its projectile drooling.
 It is at a very high risk of stench if their face and neck accumulate too much saliva.
-Apart from that, there is a thick double coat and their active outdoor lifestyle contribute to the smell.
+Apart from that, there is a thick double coat and their active outdoor lifestyle contributes to the smell.

 English Bulldog